nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 * Ramar - Circle : Main one who will create a mockup of a database with a set of sample data.
 * Austin - X : Main one who will decide which technologies will be used for each step of the project.

-All members of the group will help others in the group with input, analysis, and editing.
+All members of the group will help others in with their respective roles with input, analysis, and editing.

+## Communication Protocols
+We wil effectively communicate through Zoom and Slack to ensure all aspects of the projects are kept transparent.

 References
 - https://www.kaggle.com/jpmiller/police-violence-in-the-us?select=deaths_arrests.csv